 Children have been the object of horror stories for decades.
 However, they are experiencing a new reincarnation as objects of terror, in the form of black-eyed children.

 Reports of these terrifying entities span the globe.
-Although some label these beings as merely the stuff of fiction, an urban legend which has spiraled out of control, there are many who claim that black-eyed children are real.
+Although some label these beings as merely the stuff of fiction, an urban legend which has spiralled out of control, there are many who claim that black-eyed children (also called black eyed kids or BEKs) are real.

 Encounters with black-eyed children usually happen late at night, and begin with seemingly innocent questions, such as a request for a lift home or to be allowed inside to use a bathroom.